Ekonavi/ekonavi-adr-docs/ADR/adr-003-Framework.md

 ### Positive
+React most widely used Javascript framework.
+Codebase has potential to port to React Native for a native mobile app.

 ### Negative
 Framework structures are specific.
 If React-based framework is chosen, it would need to be rewritten to change to an alternative.